sthagen/OSGeo-gdal/doc/source/api/error_handling.rst

 Debug messages that must appear only in GDAL Debug builds (typically because they are emitted in a performance critical loop) can be emitted with :c:macro:`CPLDebugOnly`.
 Those calls are completely omitted in release builds.
-And fr debug messages that must be emitted only once during the lifetime of the process, ``CPLDebugOnce`` can be used.
+For debug messages that must be emitted only once during the lifetime of the process, ``CPLDebugOnce`` can be used.